 Currently, the University of Pittsburgh (Pittsburgh campus) is the only regional institution offering a master's degree that is accredited by the Commission on Accreditation for Health Informatics and Information Management Education.
 Temple University is the only other accredited master's-granting institution in Pennsylvania, Marshall University is the sole institution in West Virginia, while Ohio and New York states lack any accredited master's programs.
-Data from the Integrated Postsecondary Education Data System show that the University of Pittsburgh produces approximately 30 graduates each year with an accredited master's degrees awarded in 2014-15 represents a 36 percent increase over 2013-14.
+Data from the Integrated Postsecondary Education Data System show that the University of Pittsburgh produces approximately 30 graduates each year with an accredited master's in healthcare supervision and management.
+The total number of master's degrees awarded in 2014-15 represents a 36 percent increase over 2013-14.
 This suggests that demand for master's-credentialed workers in the healthcare sector is rising across the board, and demand for health informatics managers should move in the same direction.